qbead/qbeadWebsite/content/book/vectors.md

 ### Acceleration Vectors

 In addition to the velocity, we also care about the acceleration, or change in velocity over time.
-This next widget allows you to manipulate the acceleration in the farthest left circle and see the corresponding change in velocity in the center.
+This next drawing allows you to manipulate the acceleration in the farthest left circle and see the corresponding change in velocity in the center.
 The acceleration (green), velocity (red) and total displacement (black) are shown on the right.
 Can you use the acceleration vectors to make a velocity of zero?
 Can you make the movement